kiriapurv/node-camera/README.md

 - It required opencv headers and library to build and run.
 - Modify `include_dirs` for headers path and `library_dirs` for library path in `binding.gyp` according to your opencv installation.
-- Then build with `node-gyp build`
+- Then install modules with `npm install`

 #### Running